cpacker/MemGPT/docs/autogen.md

 ```

 #### Azure OpenAI example
 Azure OpenAI API setup will be similar to OpenAI API, but requires additional config variables.
-First, make sure that you've set all the related Azure variables referenced in [our MemGPTAzure setup page](https://memgpt.readthedocs.io/en/latest/endpoints) (`AZURE_OPENAI_API_KEY`, `AZURE_OPENAI_VERSION`, `AZURE_OPENAI_ENDPOINT`, etc).
+First, make sure that you've set all the related Azure variables referenced in [our MemGPT Azure setup page](https://memgpt.readme.io/docs/endpoints#azure-openai) (`AZURE_OPENAI_API_KEY`, `AZURE_OPENAI_VERSION`, `AZURE_OPENAI_ENDPOINT`, etc).
 If you have all the variables set correctly, you should be able to create configs by pulling from the env variables:
 ```python
 # This config is for autogen agents that are not powered by MemGPT
 # See Auto